B64-Cryptzo/BitBlocks/README.md

 By using a single char as opposed to individual booleans, larger projects that require the use of multiple booleans can pack them in a single byte which can reduce both file size and improve performance via optimized caching.
 The boolean equivalent of 1 BitBlock (1 Byte) is 8 Booleans (8 Bytes)

+It is worth mentioning that std::bitset can be used to accomplish the same thing however, it require a minimum of 4 bytes.
+Additionally, grouping booleans according to their catagory isn't possible when using a bitset without sacrificing size.

 ## Technical Explanation
 Bytes in memory are interpreted by computers as eight 1s or 0s.
 This allows any individual byte a max value of 256.
 However a boolean can only take 2 values (1 and 0).
 But because modern CPUs can't address anything smaller than a byte, developers represent a boolean with a full byte.
 This means that the 7 other bits in any boolean are wasted